spacetelescope/webbpsf/docs/roman.rst

     Current functionality is limited to the Shaped Pupil Coronagraph (SPC) observing modes, and these modes are only simulated with static, unaberrated wavefronts, without relay optics and without DM control.
-The design respresented here is an approximation to a baseline concept, and will be subject to change based on ongoing trades studies and technology development.
+The design represented here is an approximation to a baseline concept, and will be subject to change based on ongoing trades studies and technology development.